Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 Professional Magazine Writing

 Nothing tells the whole story the way a magazine piece does, and, in this course, students will have hands-on experience in this long-form style: developing story ideas, interviewing sources, reporting far-ranging topics, shaping their writing and creating a point of view.
+They will also explore various types of multimedia that will support and make their stories more marketable.
 This course is designed to take a student to the next level of writing and reporting, where the superficial is peeled back, and the deeper reporting begins.
 No formal textbook is required.

 Writing for Business

 Professional writing is not just about crossing all our T's and dotting all our I's properly.
 Writing on the job requires knowing the types of documents that are familiar to our bosses and coworkers, so they can find information quickly.
 Each of these documents has certain conventions and requirements we need to master to communicate effectively - and efficiently - in the workplace.
-In this course, we will focus on analyzing and producing rhetorically effective workplace writing with an eye to audience awareness, using different genres, and developing a professional tone throughout.
-Students will work individually and collaboratively on projects ranging from letters and resumes to reports and proposals.
+In this course, we will focus on analyzing and producing rhetorically effective workplace writing with an eye on audience awareness, using different genres, and developing a professional tone throughout.
+Students will work individually and collaboratively on projects including memos, letters, proposals and reports.
 The course is suitable for students of any major who want to improve their professional writing skills and thus their career potential.
 By the course’s end, students will produce writing artifacts suitable for inclusion in their professional portfolios and will participate in the English in Action Showcase held at the end of the semester.

 Writing and Technology